Research-Based

 Mass Gainer Sample Comparison Chart

-To aid in your selection of the best gainer on the market for you, we prepared a comparison chart featuring the gainer offerings from some of the most respected names in bodybuilding and sports nutrition supplementation.
+To aid in selecting the best gainer on the market for you, we prepared a comparison chart featuring gainer offerings from some of the most respected names in bodybuilding and sports nutrition supplementation.

 Mass Gainer Comparison Chart

 The outlier in this comparison is the first item listed, the Stoppani Mass Jym product, featuring significantly fewer calories and carbohydrates than the others and at a substantially lower cost per serving.
-This reflects the formulator’s attitude regarding lean mass versus weight gain.
-Further, the Mass Jym product was the only brand to detail the grams of protein used by type.
+This reflects the formulator’s philosophy regarding lean mass versus weight gain.
+Additionally, the Mass Jym product was the only brand to detail the grams of protein used by type.

 Are Mass Gainers Safe?

 Mass gainers are typically safe for most healthy individuals.
-However, the sheer size of the serving may cause digestive issues such as bloating, flatulence, and cramps, so we recommend you start with a single scoop and titrate usage as tolerated.
+However, the sheer serving size may cause digestive issues such as bloating, flatulence, and cramps, so we recommend starting with a single scoop and gradually increasing usage as tolerated.

-As always, make sure to consult with your healthcare practitioner before adding any new supplement to your regimen, particularly if you have food intolerances.
+As always, consult with your healthcare practitioner before adding any new supplement to your regimen, particularly if you have food intolerances.

-With gainers, especially with excessive use, other potential adverse side effects should be monitored:
+With gainers, especially with excessive use, monitor these potential adverse side effects:

 • Unhealthy weight gain